aaccurso/aaccurso.github.io/_posts/2017-02-18-phaser-for-tabi.markdown

   </div>
 </github-repo-card>

-It was a pleasure to [contribute](https://github.com/tylerbuchea/cordova-android-crosswalk/commits?author=aaccurso) to this small tool, because [tylerbuchea](https://github.com/tylerbuchea) was really open to merge PRs.

 > Later on we migrated to the cordova plugin, which made things easier.
 Now crosswalk is yet another easy to install plugin: `cordova plugin add cordova-plugin-crosswalk-webview`.

 ## Phaser Seed

-As we made progress on the first game, we started to add some more tools and we mutated the initial architecture to something that made sense for our projects.
+As we made progress on the first game, we started to add some more tools, grunt tasks and we mutated the initial architecture to something that made sense for our projects.

-Reusable game architecture and cross game components.
+So when we started developing the second game, I thought we should have a seed project in order to kick off games quicker and based on an architecture consistent across games.

+That's when _PhaserSeed_ came to life, with all the configuration and common components needed for building our games.

 <github-repo-card name="phaser-seed">
   <div class="loading">